Nested Sampling Methods: On encoding prior distributions

 As a general approach, it can be useful to first transform one variable, and then iteratively consider the conditional cumulative distribution of the next given the previous.
 This iterative conditional approach can also be applied if a non-analytic prior is only available as a multi-dimensional histogram or samples $s$.

-As a second example, we consider the problem of encoding fractions into the parameterization.
-This occurs for example when trying to fit for the elemental abundance of some phenomenon, where the relative fractions must sum to one.
-In some cases, it may be worthwhile to fit for an absolute parameter, such as the total mass of that parameter, if that is closer to the observable, and obtain fractions from the posterior.
+Often, procedures from random number generation can be adapted.
+As an example, consider the problem of encoding fractions into the parametrisation.
+This occurs for example when trying to fit for the elemental abundance of some physical object, where the relative fractions must sum to one.
+In some cases, it may be worthwhile to fit for an absolute parameter, such as the total mass of that element, if that is closer to the observable, and obtain fractions from the posterior.
 However, this requires placing priors on the masses, which may be difficult.
 Lets therefore assume we want to assume that the fractions each receive uniform priors, but simultaneously must sum to unity.
 The appropriate distribution for this scenario is the flat Dirichlet distribution with $\alpha=1$.
 To obtain prior samples using a hypercube transformation, we obtain independent gamma variables $z_{i}\sim\mathrm{Gamma}(\alpha,1)$, i.e., $z_{i}=-\log u_{i}$, and obtain the fraction variables as $\theta_{i}=z_{i}/\sum_{i}z_{i}$.
 More sophisticated transformations may be chosen to improve LRPS efficiency \citep{Betancourt2012}.

 We comment in passing that state-of-the-art HMC frameworks use similar transformations internally to avoid trajectories exceeding the prior support \citep{Carpenter2017}.